API Reference¶

 Tasks started with this function are root tasks.
 You must ensure they aren’t garbage-collected while still running —for example, by explicitly calling Task.cancel() before the program exits.

-Runs multiple tasks concurrently, and waits for all of them to either complete or be cancelled.
+Runs multiple tasks concurrently, then waits for all of them to either complete or be cancelled.

 tasks = await wait_any(async_fn0(), async_fn1(), async_fn2())